Skip to content

 Hot-reload is safe-by-construction through five layers:

-1. Write-gate by construction. load_hot_reload_config never opens reyn.yaml. hooks_add hardcodes the write target to .reyn/hooks.yaml — the path is never derived from LLM input.
-An LLM-triggered reload structurally cannot touch the OUT-set.
+1. Write-gate by construction. load_hot_reload_config never opens reyn.yaml. hooks_add hardcodes the write target to exactly one path — the calling session's OWN per-session layer <session_state_dir>/hooks.yaml (#4215①, chosen by the calling session's own identity) — never derived from LLM input.
+An LLM-triggered reload structurally cannot touch the OUT-set, the global runtime layer, nor any other session's or agent's layer.

 2. Validate-before-apply.
 A malformed IN-set rejects the whole reload atomically — no half-apply, live config unchanged.